danielegiardiello/Prediction_performance_survival/README.md

 # Assessing performance and clinical usefulness in prediction models with survival outcomes: practical guidance for Cox proportional hazards models

-R Code repository for the manuscript 'Assessing performance and clinical usefulness in prediction models with survival outcomes: practical guidance for Cox proportional hazards models' (in preparation).
+R and SAS Code repository for the manuscript 'Assessing performance and clinical usefulness in prediction models with survival outcomes: practical guidance for Cox proportional hazards models' (in preparation).

 The repository contains the following code: